Unable to Locate Complete Label Info

-Well Fed Dog Food receives the Advisor’s top rating of 5 stars.
+Well Fed Dog frozen dog food receives the Advisor’s top rating of 5 stars.

-The Well Fed product line includes 3 cooked frozen dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages (Beef).
+The Well Fed Dog product line includes three cooked-then-frozen dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages (Beef and Sweet Potato).

 The following is a list of recipes available at the time of this review.

-- Well Fed Beef and Sweet Potato Dinner
+- Well Fed Dog Beef and Sweet Potato Dinner

-Well Fed Beef and Sweet Potato Dinner dog food was selected to represent the other products in the line for this review.
+Well Fed Dog Beef and Sweet Potato Dinner was selected to represent the other products in the line for this review.

 Frozen Dog Food